 Why are inclusive demographic questions so important to focus on?

-Inclusive demographic questions show that a brand cares about the people their consumers are, which can drive brand engagement and loyalty, which in turn can lead to better research.
+Inclusive demographic questions show that a brand cares about the people its consumers are, which can drive brand engagement and loyalty, which in turn can lead to better research.

-Tchicaya Robertson, a 25-year research veteran and senior principal at Accenture for workforce transformation and diversity, equity and inclusion research, said demographic questions are important for a couple of reasons.
+Tchicaya Robertson, a 25-year research veteran and senior principal at Accenture for workforce transformation and diversity, equity, and inclusion research, said demographic questions are essential for several reasons.
 One is that it can help businesses be more successful.